 Using that arsenal, McGowan went 9-0 for Eastern Oklahoma State in 12 outings with a 2.55 ERA for a Mountaineers team that fell one win short of a junior college World Series appearance.

-McGowan pitched well enough to keep interest from major-league teams, ultimately becoming the first Eastern Oklahoma State player to be drafted under Parker since he took over as head coach in 2018.
+McGowan pitched well enough to keep interest from major-league teams, ultimately becoming the first Eastern Oklahoma State player to be drafted under Parker, who took over as head coach in 2018.

-The coach credits the right-hander’s small town, driven background as a key to his success, and thinks that could help him in the grind of the minor leagues.
+The coach credits the right-hander’s small-town, driven background as a key to his success, and he thinks it could help him in the grind that is the minor leagues.